rafaco/UnlimitedMultiBattles/README.md

 <img src="https://github.com/rafaco/UnlimitedMultiBattles/blob/master/images/social.jpg">

 **This application allows unlimited auto battles on official 'Raid: Shadow Legends' for Windows.
-It provide an easy to use graphic interface with a campaign calculator and it can be used on background while you do other things with your PC.**
+It provide an easy to use graphic user interface and it can be used on background while you do other things with your PC.**

+We use standard hotkeys provided by the game to give you unlimited multi-battles.
+You only have to select a "number of battle" and a "battle time" assisted by our UI and our campaign XP calculator.
+Every "battle time" we bring to top the game window, press a hotkey on it and restore the window you were in.
+We do it very quickly and we do it a "number of battles" times.

 ### Features
 - Graphic user interface to configure, control and track the progress